ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 5. Sourcing cPouta's environment variables
 6. Importing CoreOS image

-We assume that 1., 2., and 3., have been satisfied, i.e. that we already have a CSC user account, a cPouta project, and have generated and downloaded our project's SSH certificate.
+We assume that 1., 2., and 3., have been satisfied, i.e. that we already have a CSC user account, a cPouta project, and have generated and downloaded the project's SSH certificate.

 ## Pre-Requisites